denten-books/plain-text/support/sup-blog.md

 How is a tractor like a writing desk?

 There are some metaphorical niceties in the comparison between reading and writing, and reaping and sowing.
-Changes in technology that facilitates physical contact between laborers and their element, be it a blank page or a fallow field, should bring farmers and literary scholars into a more direct conversation, concerning the nature of electronic goods.
+Changes in technology that facilitate physical contact between laborers and their element, be it a blank page or a fallow field, bring farmers and literary scholars into a more direct, non-figurative conversation, concerning the nature of electronic goods.

 In the digital world, neither plow nor pen are subject purely to their mechanics.
-The modern tractor like the modern typewriter is also a computer, which means, literally, that these tools now contain an inward facing surface, marked by inscription.
+Modern tractors like modern typewriters are also computers, which means that these tools now contain an inward facing surface, marked by inscription.
 Solid state memory arrays are machined out of silicon, ceramic, palladium, platinum, silver and other precious metals.
 They are tiny storehouses for information---programming instructions---which ultimately govern the behaviour of the mechanism.
 The presence of such a surface and the capability to respond to its commands is what differentiates "smart" devices